zsxkib/diffusion-pipe/README.md

   - Block swapping is supported for Wan, HunyuanVideo, Flux, and Chroma.
     - Big thanks to @kohya-ss and [Musubi Tuner](https://github.com/kohya-ss/musubi-tuner) from which most of the implementation is taken.
     - See the example hunyuan_video.toml file for how to configure.
   - Reduced memory use of Wan by removing some forced casts to float32.
 I am able to measure a very small, but consistent increase in validation loss, so there is at least some decrease in quality.
 But the memory savings are large when training on videos, and it is likely worth it.
-By using fp8 transformer + offloading most of the blocks (e.g. blocks_to_swap=32), you can (just barely) train 512x512x81 sized videos on a single 4090.
+    - On the 14B t2v model, by using fp8 transformer, AdamW8bitKahan optimizer, and offloading most of the blocks (e.g. blocks_to_swap=32), you can (just barely) train 512x512x81 sized videos on a single 4090.
 - 2025-03-06
   - Change LTX-Video saved LoRA format to ComfyUI format.
   - Allow training more recent LTX-Video versions.